siot-decada-robotics/free_fleet/README.md

 The first step is to have RMF installed by following the instructions on the [RMF root repository](https://github.com/siot-decada-robotics/rmf) that we forked.

-The reason we forked this repos as the ```rmf.repos``` file contains the url pointing to Decada Robotics' forked version of ```rmf_demos``` repository.
+The reason we forked this repository is beacuse the ```rmf.repos``` file contains the url pointing to Decada Robotics' forked version of ```rmf_demos``` repository.
 We have added a few launch files of our own in our forked repo.

-Once all the prerequisites are installed such as the workspaces of **RMF**, **Free Fleet Server** and **Free Fleet Client**, open a new terminal and run the launch file to the simulation that launches the office environment and two turtlebot3 with their free fleet client running.
+Once all the prerequisites are installed such as the workspaces of **RMF**, **Free Fleet Server** and **Free Fleet Client**, open a new terminal and run the launch file to the simulation that launches the office environment and two turtlebot3 with their free fleet client running on ROS1.

-Additionally before running the launch file, we need to add the library of the required gazebo plugins from RMF to run the simulation with doors and lifts.
+Additionally before running the launch file, we need to add the path library of the required gazebo plugins from RMF into `LD_LIBRARY_PATH` to run the simulation with doors and lifts.
 ```
 cd ~/client_ws
 source /opt/ros/noetic/setup.bash